Find Trade Colleges

 Read full report on Electromechanical Engineering Technology at Piedmont Technical College

 A rank of #5 on this year’s list means Greenville Technical College is a great value for electromechanical engineering technology students working on their associate degree.
-GTC is a fairly large public school located in the small city of Greenville.
+GTC is a large public school located in the small city of Greenville.

 The average tuition and fees for an out-of-state undergraduate student at GTC are $10,202 a year.
 While working on their Associate Degree, electromechanical engineering tech majors at GTC accumulate an average of around $15,749 in student debt.